caaarlottaaaa/agile-final-project/README.md

-# Agile Final Project
+# Agile Final Project – Product Catalog Back-End

-This repository was created as part of the Coursera Product Management Agile Development course final project.
+This repository contains the final project for the Coursera Agile course.

 ## Project Overview

-The project simulates the development of a back-end product catalog for an e-commerce platform.
-It involves creating, managing, and deploying stories that satisfy stakeholder requirements.
+The goal is to simulate the development of a back-end product catalog using Agile practices.
+The project includes 10 user stories covering core functionality such as:

-## Features

-- Create, retrieve, update, and delete products
-- Like and dislike functionality
-- Query and list products
+- Product creation, listing, and filtering
+- Product interaction (like/dislike)
-- Cloud hosting and automated deployment
+- Deployment and cloud hosting automation

-## How to Navigate

-- Issues tab: Contains user stories in standard format
-- Projects tab: Kanban board for sprint planning and progress
-- Milestones: Sprint duration tracking
+## Issue Tracking
+All user stories have been created using a custom issue template and labeled as enhancements.
+They are assigned to the “Final Project” board and organized in the Product Backlog.

+## Agile Artifacts
+- ✅ User Stories with Gherkin-formatted Acceptance Criteria
+- ✅ GitHub Project board with To Do, In Progress, and Done columns
+- ✅ Labels applied for issue categorization
+- ✅ Project assigned to each issue

-## License
+## Author

-This project is part of a course submission and does not use a production license.
+Carlotta Radaelli